Sisal, Yucatán: Initial population

 There are archaeological evidences that reveal the existence of the Maya settlement prior to the Spanish conquest.
 It is possible that it was a town from another region that established itself here and created alliances with other ports in the area for trade and thus expand its power.
 It seems that the first settlers arrived at the northeast corner of the Yucatán peninsula around 700 BC. of C. Ethnically, it is believed that they were Mayan groups that already had an advanced socio-cultural organization and an elaborate ceramic tradition.
 Sisal and other coastal sites in northeastern Yucatán formed parts of the long-distance exchange networks that Chichén Itzá established with the Gulf of Mexico.
 There were small fishing villages and salt collectors in Chuburná Puerto and Sisal.

 Occupation in the colonial period

 The port of Sisal was occupied by the field marshal, Pedro de Ballesteros in 1585.
-He received the name "Santa María de Zizal", which was granted him by Fray Diego López de Cogolludo.
+It received the name "Santa María de Zizal", which was granted to it by Fray Diego López de Cogolludo.
 The name of Sisal comes from the Mayan meaning "Place where the cold is heavy and penetrating".
 Other meanings attributed to the name of the port are: "Freshness and shade made by large trees" and "son or daughter of a woman".
 As in the pre-Hispanic era, Sisal had commercial and political importance during the Colony.
 Here cotton, dye stick, tobacco and scarlet were sold, as well as the Yucatecan henequen that was exported from this port, which is why the agave fiber is called sisal or sisalana in other latitudes.